RU09342/lab-3-interrupts-and-timers-mammarelm7/Button Based Delay/README.md

 # Lab 3: Button Based Delay
 Changes speed of blinking led based on how long you hold it.
 Short press = faster blinking, long press = slower blinking.
+When you press the button, the button interrupt fires.
+If you continue to hold it, the TA0CCR0 register is continually incremented.
+When you release it, a final value for the TA0CCR0 is set.
+The TAR will then count up to the TA0CCR0 register and will fire the Timer interrupt when it reaches it.
+In this timer interrupt, the led is toggled.

 ## Code Differences
 For the MSP430FR2311 you have to use Timer B since Timer A not recognized.
 The code for this board also works less reliably than it does for the other boards.